 Note that the file that is offered as a json file is not a typical JSON file.
 Each line must contain a separate, self-contained valid JSON object.
 As a consequence, a regular multi-line JSON file will most often fail.

-In this part of the Spark SQL JSON tutorial, we’ll cover how to use valid JSON as an input source for Spark SQL.
+In this part of the Spark read JSON tutorial, we’ll cover how to use valid JSON as an input source for reading from Spark and then query with Spark SQL.

 [{